foundation/foundation-emails/docs/pages/sass-guide.md

 ## Installing

-There’s a couple of ways to get the Sass Workflow on your machine Either our Command-Line Tool (CLI) or  cloning the repo from Github.

-You’ll need to fire up your terminal to install via the CLI.
-Just run the following command to install the Foundation CLI.

-Note: If you already have the Foundation CLI installed from Sites or Apps, you can skip this first command.
+We'll use the Foundation CLI to set up a new project.
+If you already have the Foundation CLI installed from Foundation for Sites or Apps, you can skip this first command.

 ```bash
 npm install --global foundation-cli
 ```

-If you have any errors after running this command, try running the command:
+If you run into any errors on OS X or Linux, you can try prefixing the command with `sudo`.

 ```bash
 sudo npm install --global foundation-cli
 ```

-Some machines require sudo for npm commands.

-Once the CLI is installed on your machine, it’s super easy to fire up a Foundation for Emails Project.
-Move into your sites folder in your terminal (something like `cd yourWorkingDirectory`) and just run the following command:
+Once the CLI is installed on your machine, it’s super easy to fire up a blank Foundation for Emails project.
+Move into the folder you store your projects in, and then run this command:

 ```bash
 foundation new --framework emails
 ```

 The CLI will ask you for a project name, which is used as the name of the folder to install in.
+After that, the template will be downloaded, and the various dependencies installed.
+The entire process takes over a minute.

 ---